 Assistant Professor (Research)

-Dr Kiran Mangalampalli is working as a Research Assistant Professor in SRM Research Institute and associated with the Department of Physics and Nanotechnology at SRM University, since May 2016.
+Dr Kiran Mangalampalli is working as a Research Assistant Professor in SRM Research Institute and associated with the Department of Physics and Nanotechnology at SRM Institute of Science and Technology (formerly known as SRM University), since May 2016.
 He mainly focuses on thin films science and technology for various applications, Nanoindentation studies of advanced materials, and understanding pressure-induced phase transformations in electronic materials with the help of advanced instrumentation.

 Areas of Research

 Focus Area 1: Pressure is the only thermodynamic parameters that can be used alter the physical properties of materials without adding any additional atoms.
 At higher pressures, many materials undergo a series phase transformations to form different crystal structures.
 This pressure tuned behavior enables the development of advanced novel devices with multiple phenomena involving the strong coupling of the mechanical, electrical, electronic and optical properties of nanomaterials hence has significant technological value.
 Here, I use advanced nanoindentation equipment attached with in-situ electrical contact resistance measurement, high/low-temperature stage to apply pressure at the nanoscale and investigate the temperature dependence of phase transformation behavior of various materials and their electrical properties.

 Figure: Current–depth curves from the device structure at a load of 10mN (under slow unloading conditions) at various temperatures up to 150oC.
 The insets show the corresponding P-h curves obtained during indentation.
 [Ref: Kiran et al. JAP 117, 205901 (1-9), Work done at Prof. Jodie Bradby’s Lab at Australian National University]